janreerink/Udacity_DevOpsDegree_Microservice/README.md

 ## Circleci integration
 Set up hidden folder and config file as described here. https://circleci.com/blog/triggering-trusted-ci-jobs-on-untrusted-forks/
+On CircleCi link the Github repo; indicate that configuration was added manually.
+Note: fix identation of the yaml and add pylint to requirements for circleci build to pass.

 ## Clean-up
 Stop and delte Kubernetes cluster: